Swiss asset managers sweat over UBS fee ruling

 Roberto said the ruling will have limited impact on larger banks, as it affects only a fraction of their revenue.

-UBS said the judgment would require further analysis, and added that it has informed clients since 2009 of the range of distribution fees received from product providers in their annual statement of assets.
+UBS said the judgement would require further analysis, and added that it has informed clients since 2009 of the range of distribution fees received from product providers in their annual statement of assets.

 A key concern for the supreme court was a potential conflict of interests when institutional asset managers such as banks bought in-house products for client portfolios, triggering other charges beyond asset management fees, such as distribution fees, that accrued to the institution itself.